Yin Yoga Melting Heart Pose and Yin Yoga Quarter Dog Pose with modifications

 Yin Yoga Pose Melting Heart and Quarter Dog Modifications

-If you have sensitivity in the knees place padding under your knees.
-You can also use padding under other areas such as the ankles or chest to create more comfort and ease.
+If you have knee sensitivity, place padding under your knees.
+You can also use padding in other areas, such as the ankles or chest, to increase comfort and ease.

-Remember if you feel any tingling in your hands or arms to back off.
-You can also place your hands shoulder width or wider to ease some pressure in the upper back.
-Use a bolster under your chest to lessen the sensation in the shoulders and chest.
+Remember, if you feel any tingling in your hands or arms, back off.
+You can also place your hands shoulder-width apart or wider to ease pressure on the upper back.
+Use a bolster under your chest to reduce discomfort in your shoulders and chest.

-If you would like to intensify the opening bring your chin towards the floor instead of the forehead.
+If you would like to intensify the opening, bring your chin towards the floor rather than your forehead.
 Or you can place padding under the arms to increase the opening in the chest and shoulders.

-Quarter dog pose is a very similar pose that activates one side at a time.
-You can also start with a quarter dog variation and eventually work your way towards melting heart.
+The quarter dog pose is very similar and activates one side at a time.
+You can also start with a quarter dog variation and eventually work your way towards a melting heart.

-As you release the posture engage the body as you come up and rest back in childs pose or on your belly.
+As you release the posture, engage your body as you come up, then rest back in child’s pose or on your belly.

 Mindful Yin Yoga Foundations Online Training